 What is the starting salary for my grade and I and how will my starting pay be set?

 Your starting grade will be shown in the role description for your post.
 Department for Transport pay is set against our grading structure and there is a set starting level for each these which varies depending on whether the role is in London (L) or in one of our many locations in the rest of the country (N – National).

-These pay scales are typically reviewed annually in line with annual the Civil Service Pay Guidance set by Cabinet Office and Her Majesty’s Treasury.
+These pay scales are typically reviewed annually in line with annual the Civil Service Pay Guidance set by Cabinet Office and His Majesty’s Treasury.

 The salary assigned to your grade will be visible on the Civil Service Jobs advert.